 What is HIV?

-Individuals with high viral loads and low CD4 cell counts have high viral infectivity and tend to develop opportunistic infections – atypical infections that generally affect immunocompromised hosts.
+Immune system cells known as CD4 cells are the primary target of HIV.
+Destruction of these cells leads to opportunistic infections – atypical infections that generally affect immunocompromised hosts.
 AIDS is a common cause of death worldwide, buts its medical treatment in developed countries has led to a significant reduction in mortality and complications.
 Despite this, many underserved countries still suffer grave consequences from this serious viral illness.

 What Causes HIV Infection?

 This virus enters the blood stream and infects CD4 cells – a form of white blood cell - eventually leading to cellular death.
 These cells are important for proper function of the immune system.
-Primary viral infection generally produces flu-like symptoms - however, unlike the flu, HIV goes on to suppress the immune system, resulting in constitutional symptoms (e.g., weight loss, night sweats), and opportunistic infections.
+Primary viral infection generally produces flu-like symptoms - however, unlike the flu, HIV goes on to suppress the immune system, resulting in opportunistic infections.
 In fact, HIV infection is a leading cause of immunosuppression worldwide and in the United States.

 How Common is HIV Infection?

-The prevalence of HIV seems to be stabilizing overall, however some countries are still demonstrating an increase.
+Worldwide 37 million individuals are estimated to be infected with HIV with 1 million dying of complications every year.
+The prevalence of HIV seems to be stabilizing overall.
 Since 2001, there has been about a 38% decrease in the incidence of HIV infection.

 Signs and Symptoms